 Crash hot potatoes originated in Australia, or at least that’s how the story goes.
 That fact alone gives them a certain mystique and makes them sound intelligent and charming.
 They are all that, but they’re also a workhorse side dish.
 You can vary the seasonings and toppings so they will pair with whatever the “main dish du jour” happens to be!

 Potatoes Impressive Enough For Company But Easy Enough For Week Nights

 In this version, I dressed some little Yukon Gold potatoes very simply with garlic and Parmesan.
 This flavor profile makes them a good fit for almost any meat or chicken entree.

 Boil the little spuds in salted water until you can pierce them easily with a skewer, then drain.
 Now drizzle a generous amount of olive oil on a sheet pan and plop the potatoes in a single layer.

 Give each one a quick stomp with a potato masher or serving fork.
 Be sure to leave lots of craggy peaks to brown and get crispy.
-And do leave enough room so the potatoes aren’t too crowded- that’s the secret to a perfect crash tater!
+And do leave enough room, so the potatoes aren’t too crowded- that’s the secret to a perfect crash tater!

 Slick trick: Try a classic herb like rosemary or dill instead of (or with!) the garlic.
-Taco seasoning would be great and you could add Monterrey Jack cheese, salsa and sour cream!
-Or, pick a dry Ranch, Greek or Italian dressing packet and change the whole vibe!
+Or, try taco seasoning, and add Monterrey Jack cheese, salsa, and sour cream!
+Heck, this way, they could even be a fantastic main dish on a meatless Monday.

+Why not use a dry salad dressing packet like Ranch, Greek, or Italian?
+This way, you can change the whole vibe!
 Just sayin’, these potatoes can be “dressed for success” no matter what the main dish is!